mchendrickson/Portfolio/src/Assets/Projects/Imperius/ImperiusREADME.md

 ## **Legal Disclaimer**

-*Imperius is an independent, student-developed project and is not affiliated with Unity Technologies or any third-party asset creators.
-All third-party tools, assets, and code snippets are used in accordance with their respective licenses and terms of use.*
+*Imperius is an independent, student-developed project and is not affiliated with any third-party asset creators.
+All third-party tools, assets, and source code are used in accordance with their respective licenses and terms of use.
+Unity® is a registered trademark of Unity Technologies.
+All other trademarks are the property of their respective owners.*